yolio/freeCodeCamp/guide/english/redux/redux-middleware/index.md

 action fired Object {type: "DEC"}
 action fired Object {type: "DEC"}
 action fired Object {type: "DEC"}
-action fired Object {types:"ERROR"}
+action fired Object {types: "ERROR"}
-An error ocurred: There was an error on your application
+An error ocurred: There was an error in your application
 ```